PennyLaneAI/pennylane/doc/introduction/circuits.rst

 .. note::
-    Certain instructions that are specific to the external frameworks might be ignored when loading an object for a quantum circuit.
-A warning message is created for such instructions.
+    Certain instructions that are specific to the external frameworks might be ignored when loading an external quantum circuit.
+Warning messages will created for such instructions.

 The following is an example of loading and calling a parametrized Qiskit ``QuantumCircuit`` object